 Now I'd like to address something I've mentioned before.
 Remember that our grid is 26,65º?
 You may be wondering why.
 The reason is this: having this grid, you can easily move objects within the grid using your keyboard.
 All you have to remember is this simple rule: Two across, one up (or down, depending where do you want to move).
 Holding Shift, of course, will increase the distance.

 So now let's begin tracing this sketch.

 Once I'm on it, I really don't like tracing everything with the Pen Tool.
 It takes too much time.
 This is why I made you create this little cube.
 What you'll do is just Alt-Drag whatever side you need (using either the black or white arrow) and then resize it to fit.

-Then you just select the bottom nodes with the Direct Selection Tool (A) and Shift + Drag down.
+Then you just select the bottom nodes with the Direct Selection Tool (A) and Shift-Drag down.
 It's very simple!
-Remember that you can duplicate + flip almost anything at this point to save time.
+Remember that you can Duplicate and Flip almost anything at this point to save time.

 Another great tool that will make your task easier is Offset Path (Object > Path > Offset Path).
 It's very useful to quickly trace window frames and many other things.

 You'll be using the Pathfinder panel a lot, too.
 For example, now we want to trace the floor of this terrace.
 All we have to do is to select the shape we've just created with the Offset Path and Alt-Shift-Drag down, to create a perfectly aligned copy.

-Then, we create a duplicate of the top shape (Ctrl + C, then Ctrl + F), so we keep it, since the Pathfinder will "merge" both shapes.
+Then, we create a duplicate of the top shape (Control-C, then Control-F), so we keep it, since the Pathfinder will "merge" both shapes.

 Open the Pathfinder Panel (Window > Pathfinder) and with both shapes selected, press the second button from above: Minus Front.

-The four Shape Modes of the Pathfinder Panel are extremely useful for this.
-If you don't master them already, practice a little or browse VectorTuts to find some tutorials on them.
+The four Shape Modes of the Pathfinder panel are extremely useful for this.
+If you don't master them already, practice a little or browse Envato Tuts+ to find some tutorials on them.

 Using all the techniques already explained, I created this window.
 Now, there's a useful little trick that we can use to make them perfectly aligned.